ctrl-exec - Security Operations

 • Apply OS-level hardening (no unnecessary services, up-to-date packages)

-The ctrl-exec group grants CLI access to the ctrl-exec binary and read access to the agent registry at /var/lib/ctrl-exec/agents/.
+The ctrl-exec group grants CLI access to the dispatcher binary and read access to the agent registry at /var/lib/ctrl-exec/agents/.
 This includes each agent's hostname and IP address.
 Membership of the ctrl-exec group is a privilege; treat it accordingly.

 Token and Credential Lifecycle